← The Culinary Codex

 Publication-Lock Disclosure (Cycle 39)

-• ANCHORED: The pre-1565 ingredient inventory in §“Three ecological-culinary bands” — rice, coconut, sugarcane, banana, ginger, turmeric, lemongrass, pandan, native citrus, tamarind, batuan, kamias, native pigs and chickens, sea salt, honey, bagoong-family pastes.
+• ANCHORED: The pre-1565 ingredient inventory in §“Three ecological-culinary bands” that Morga (1609) corroborates — rice, coconut, sugarcane, banana, ginger, turmeric, native sour citrus, tamarind, native pigs and chickens, sea salt, honey, bagoong-family pastes, prestige jars.

 • ANCHORED: The Columbian-Exchange ingredient list (chili, tomato, kamote, corn, peanut, cacao, achuete, etc.) as post-1565 for this archipelago.

-• PLAUSIBLE: Vernacular (non-elite) penetration of Indian Ocean spices into ordinary kitchens before 1565.
-The elite-court attestation is solid; the vernacular spread is inferred.
+• PLAUSIBLE: Vernacular (non-elite) penetration of Indian Ocean spices into ordinary kitchens before 1565, and the transshipment of Maluku cloves/nutmeg specifically through Sulu and Maguindanao traders.
+The trade geography is solid; this specific routing and spread is inferred.

 • QUARANTINED: “Filipino cuisine” as a descriptor for any pre-1565 food in this archipelago — anachronistic per Side Quest 01.